saltstack/salt/doc/topics/cloud/vagrant.rst

       # vagrant_up_timeout: 300 # (seconds) timeout for cmd.run of the "vagrant up" command
       # vagrant_up_options: '' # options for "vagrant up" like: "--provider vmware_fusion"
       # ssh_host: None  # "None" means try to find the routable ip address from "ifconfig"
+      # target_network: None  # Expected CIDR address of your bridged network

 The machine can now be created and configured with the following command: